george-hawkins/docker-cplusplus-coroutines/README.md

 All the initial development of CppCoro happened in the [lewissbaker/cppcoro](https://github.com/lewissbaker/cppcoro) repo.
 However, development there stopped in October 2020 as noted in issue [#170](https://github.com/lewissbaker/cppcoro/issues/170).

-Andreas Buhr forked CppCoro and merged various PRs against the original repo that had been ignored.
+Andreas Buhr forked CppCoro and merged various PRs that had been filed against the original repo but had been ignored.

 The first main difference is all CppCoro headers pull in a header that essentially includes: